 Being Present in Each Moment

 In mindfulness, we can first take note of what it is like to be “lost” in thought vs what it is like to be “found,” or conscious and present again.
 As we compare these states, we usually find that being present feels more relaxed, focused, at ease, and connected.
 We begin to notice not all “boats of thought” are productive, many are even destructive.
 We can expand the mind’s natural ability to wake up from the dream of discursive thought, of the mind’s tendency toward stories and air castles.
 When we do, we become enlightened, if even for a few seconds.
+There is tremendous freedom in this discipline.
+You get to explore the magic in each unfolding moment.
+The flowers change shape throughout the day, but do we ever notice this movement?
+Many times, we are stuck in unproductive thoughts, and a focus on the tasks at hand.
+We recommend a practice of just noticing and developing this noticing.
+What are you becoming?
+Are you slowly opening up, or shutting down?

 Journey of Awakening: Spiritual Practice

 With practice, we can begin to make choices in our lives, both large and small, from the place of wakefulness, awareness, and mindfulness, of being present rather than from the egoic mind, the mind lost in what-ifs and the pains of the past, the mind that is engaging with the world of our fantasy, no matter how real that constructed world seems.
 It is the world built on a small point of view, in a limited place, frozen in time.
-The expansive, present mind, builds no such construction, but simply exists with awareness.
+The expansive, present mind builds no such construction but simply exists with awareness.

-So I invite you to take a seat on the bank, enjoy the freshness of the present, and begin the journey of awakening with a spiritual retreat in Sedona.
+So I invite you to take a seat on the bank, enjoy the freshness of the present, and begin the journey of spiritual awakening with a spiritual retreat in Sedona.